A starkly minimalist flat drives a writer to the edge in Will Wiles' darkly comic tale.

 'Thanks so much for this; you're a real friend for helping me out.
 I don't feel comfortable leaving the flat for so long, not with the cats...
 You'll like it, it's a nice flat.'

-When an unnamed writer finds himself entrusted with looking after a disturbingly minimalist apartment in a nameless Mittel European city, he looks forward to a chance to write, relax and recuperate.
+When an unnamed writer finds himself entrusted with looking after a disturbingly perfect minimalist apartment for his friend, Oskar, he looks forward to a chance to write, relax and recuperate.
 But all too soon, and all too inevitably, things begin to go wrong.
-The flat is owned by his old friend, Oskar, a minimalist composer, best known for his piece, 'Variations on Tram Timetables', who turns out to be quite the perfectionist...
+The flat is owned by his old university friend, Oskar, an avant-garde composer, best known for his piece, 'Variations on Tram Timetables' , who turns out to be quite the perfectionist...

 Abridger: Sally Marmion